 ‘Full of vocal and guitar based earworms, the musical world of Swimming Tapes is one you have to dive into’

-Background to Swimming Tapes
+Intro to Swimming Tapes:

 Releasing their highly successful debut single ‘Souvenirs’ back in March 2016, 5 piece London-based band Swimming Tapes are back with their EP ‘Soft Sea Blue,’ (released today.)
 Consisting of Robbie Reid, Jason Hawthorne, Louis Price, Paddy Conn and Andrew Evans, they create a sound that’s as joyful as the best summer ever and as crisp as the ocean on the coldest winter’s day.
 In short this is instantly enjoyable guitar based pop music at its best.
 Read on to find out why you should be diving into the musical world of Swimming Tapes now.